Informatievlaanderen/OSLO-EA-to-RDF/README.md

 - An external term: the term is externally defined and reused by us, we may want to add some additional information to it, such as a translation.
  This uses the `externalMapping` from the configuration.
-- An internal, nonactive term: the term is defined by us, but in a different diagram.
+- An nonactive term: the term is defined in a different diagram.
  In this case nothing will be outputted.

 ### Class, Datatype & Enumeration

 The term is seen as an internal, active term when:
 - there is no `uri` tag present
-- the element is defined in the package being exported
+- the element is defined in, or has its `package` tag set to the package being exported

 It is considered an external term when:
 - there is a `uri` tag present
-- the `package` tag (or its default value) refers to the package being exported
+- the element is defined in, or has its `package` tag set to the package being exported

+The term is seen as an nonactive term when:
+- the element is not defined in the package being exported

 ### Attributes & Connectors